NoomMiner/Duck-s-Bath-Defence/Deliverables/Submitted/Deliverable_5.md

 # Design Principles
+All of the examples are from the code on the Unity game itself, since there aren't really any places in the website or database code that need to use them.

 S - Single-responsiblity Principle
 An example of this principle is with the "game manager".
 This is an entity that handles the score, currency, etc. so that the game entities (towers and enemies) are not affecting it directly.
 The enemies, for example, don't increase the score themselves when they die - this is done by the game manager class.